story105/CompilerConstructionPLEASEWORK/README.md

       putStrLn $ pprint $ s_module ([s_i32_const 1]++[s_return])

-  which indeed is the output you would expect from your knowledge of Webassembly.
+  which indeed is the output you would expect from your knowledge of Webassembly (but note that this produces only a fragment of a valid Webassembly program).

 - Use `Ctrl-d` (`Cmd` on Mac) to exit the Haskell REPL.